reaprrr/PyDisplay/README.md

 - **Minimize** — closes to tray if `pystray` is installed, otherwise hides

 ### Network Tools
-Click **TOOLS** in the Network section to expand:
+Click **▶ TOOLS** in the Network section to expand:
-- **SPEED TEST** — native ping/download/upload test, no browser needed
+- **▶ SPEED TEST** — native ping/download/upload test, no browser needed
-- **IP LOOKUP** — fetches your public IP and geolocation info
+- **⌖ IP LOOKUP** — fetches your public IP and geolocation info

 ### Memory Tools
-Click **TOOLS** in the Memory section to expand:
+Click **▶ TOOLS** in the Memory section to expand:
 - **🧹 MEMORY CLEAN** — opens the Memory Cleaner popup
-  - **Safe Clean** — trims process working sets, flushes modified pages & file system/registry caches; safe for games and browsers
+  - **Safe Clean** — trims process working sets, flushes modified pages & file system/registry caches, signals a low-memory event, compacts process heaps, flushes DNS cache, and clears the clipboard; safe for games and browsers
-  - **Aggressive Clean** — all Safe steps plus standby list purge and memory page combination (may cause a brief stutter)
+  - **Aggressive Clean** — all Safe steps, plus standby list purge (low-priority then full), a second modified-page flush, a second memory-page combine pass, a Python GC cycle, own-process working set trim, and a final heap compaction (may cause a brief stutter on first run)
   - Live step-by-step output log with before/after RAM usage and GB freed

 ---